akka/akka-projection/akka-edge-docs/src/main/paradox/overview.md

 * network friendly across different Kubernetes clusters, firewalls or NATs
 * exactly-once processing or at-least-once processing
 * asynchronous and brokerless communication without need of additional products

+All gRPC connections are established from the Edge service, independent of if the Edge service is producing or consuming events.

+The topology is typically that the edge services connect to services in a cloud region, like a star topology.
+There is no technical limitations other than network connectivity to use other topologies, such as one edge service interacting directly with another edge service.

+The edge service can be fully autonomous and continue working when there are network disruptions, or if the edge service choose to not always be connected.
+It will catch up on pending events when the communication is established again.

 ## Event Replication